rami3l/rami3l.github.io/content/posts/claveilleur.md

 }
 ```

-The `notifNames` mapping above not only gives the two types of messages that we care about,
+The `notifNames` mapping here not only gives the two types of messages that we care about,
 but also helps convert `kAX*` messages to regular `Notification.Name`,
 so that we can send them to a `NotificationCenter` and handle them in the "old" way.